Jump to Recipe

 • 1 medium carrot (grated)

-• 1/2 cup/80g of corn kernels (mash with a fork prior for under 12 months)
+• 80 g corn kernels (mash with a fork for under 12 months)

-• 2 Tbsp pumpkin seeds (optional; finely chopped to decorate on top)
+• 2 tbsp pumpkin seeds (optional; finely chopped to top)

 Instructions